 Distributed Governance: Similar to how testing is simplified at the service level and priority is given to integration points, governance can also be managed at the aspects of communication between services.
 This can be handled with well thought out planning and an effective method to handle changes.
 When you distribute or decentralize governance, don’t forget to impart the importance of responsibility from each team member.

 Microservices are far-reaching, but should not be taken lightly because the greater the reward, the higher the risk.
-New Age Product companies made incredible strides in embracing it and Digital Enterprises chartered their 2-year roadmap to revolutionize the strategy to software development.
+New Age Product companies made incredible strides in embracing the microservices ecosystem and Digital Enterprises chartered their 2-year roadmap to revolutionize the strategy to software development.
 There is still a lack of adequate talent to scale Microservices to its true potential, however.
 Upskilling and outsourcing should be seen as parallel courses of action instead of alternatives for an effective change in strategy.

 This is how TVS Next helped a client implement microservices to drive innovation

-Our client, a leading player in the education space, had a monolithic application and was facing issues restricting the team from innovating.
+Our client, a leading player in the education space, had a monolithic structure and was facing issues restricting the team from innovating.
 Scalability, inability to incorporate new business requirements swiftly and many other problems in the deployment infrastructure had to be overcome, rapidly.